National School Tours

 National Schools Programme – February – April annually

-The Living History presentation involves professional actors from Deilg Inis Theatre Company, in full period costume bringing the history of the 15th century Fortified Town House/castle to colourful life.
+The Living History presentation involves costumed actors from Deilg Inis Theatre Company, in full period costume bringing the history of the 15th century Fortified Town House/castle to colourful life.
 A Viking raid is re-created in the church when a slave escapes from Dalkey Island and seeks refuge.
 Sitric, the Viking shows how coins were struck.
-The medieval merchant shows off his goods and his barrel-vaulted ceiling.

 The Murder Hole is activated theatrically, participating students drop’ rocks’ on the castle attackers through the Murder Hole!
-No injuries have been reported!
-Rupert, the archer who defended the castle from the notorious O’Byrnes and O’Tooles of Wicklow demonstrates the use of the longbow.
-He delights in showing off his collection of arrows.
+Rupert, the archer who defended the castle from the notorious O’Byrnes and O’Tooles of Wicklow demonstrates the use of the longbow and his collection of arrows.
 The Cook is never too busy to boast of his or her great medieval toilet facilities.
 Watch out if they call out ‘gardez l’eau!

 We can accommodate classes of up to 30 students at a time.
-The tour begins at 10.00am and runs for 90 minutes approx.
+Enquire for details.

 See Transition Year programme also